 When it comes to desoldering, a good quality desoldering pump (also known as a solder sucker) can be worth its weight in gold.
 Being able to quickly and efficiently remove solder from solder joints and pads saves you time and frustration.
-As someone who has used a cheap mediocre desoldering pump in the past, I have spent much time trying to suck that last remaining bit of solder away.

 The Engineer SS-02 solder sucker is a solder sucker designed to make your desoldering experience more pleasant.
 Unlike other desoldering pumps, it comes with a flexible silicone nozzle.
 This nozzle forms around the tip of your soldering iron, which creates better suction and makes removing solder easier.
 Aside from the improved nozzle, it also comes with several other features that distinguish it from its competitors.